Skip to content

 Definitions

 Words are important.
-Here’s how Cordaid defines, understands and applies gender-related terminology: viol
+Here’s how Cordaid defines, understands, and applies gender-related terminology:

-• Gender equity: the process to achieve equality, which at times means different treatments to achieve equal outcomes in terms of rights, opportunities, and benefits according to the respective needs of women, men, and gender diverse people.
+Gender equity: the process to achieve equality, which can mean different treatments to achieve equal outcomes in terms of rights, opportunities, and benefits according to the respective needs of women, men, and gender-diverse people.

-• Gender neutral: an approach which ensures that projects, programmes and policies do not reinforce existing gender inequalities.
+Gender neutral: an approach that ensures that projects, programmes, and policies do not reinforce existing gender inequalities.

 Cordaid’s Gender Policy

-A sound gender policy, capable of transforming power relations and levelling the power balance at the level of households, communities, services, and society at large, is key to the achievement of our goals.
+A sound gender policy can transform power relations and level the power balance at the level of households, communities, services, and society at large.
+It is key to achieving Cordaid’s goals.

-Our gender policy outlines our commitment to gender equity and to achieving a gender transformative approach for all projects by 2030.
-The objective of our gender policy is to ensure that all genders participate in peace processes and can access appropriate sexual and reproductive health, and that women are free, capable, and enabled to exercise their human and economic rights.
+Our gender policy outlines our commitment to gender equity and achieving a gender-transformative approach for all projects by 2030.
+The objective of our gender policy is to ensure that all genders participate in peace processes and can access appropriate sexual and reproductive health and that women are free, capable, and enabled to exercise their human and economic rights.

-1. For project design and programmes, include: gender and power analysis, programme strategy based on this analysis, a results frameworks with gender disaggregated indicators for monitoring & evaluation, and a gender marker to assess project proposals and implementation.
+• Our project and programme designs include a gender and power analysis, a programme strategy based on this analysis, and a gender marker to assess project proposals and implementation.

-For Cordaid, working on gender means working with women, men, and non-binary people from diverse backgrounds and from an intersectional approach.
-This means we strive to work inclusively and not discriminate based on gender, age, class, ethnic background, sexual orientation, gender expression (LGBTQI+) and physical ability (disabled people).
+For Cordaid, working on gender means following an intersectional approach and working with women, men, and non-binary people from diverse backgrounds.
+We strive to work inclusively and not discriminate based on gender, age, class, ethnic background, sexual orientation, gender expression (LGBTQI+), and physical ability (disabled people).

-In our project evaluations and programme design we integrate results frameworks that include gender-disaggregated indicators, ideally with intersectional approaches to monitor against and measure the results achieved in women empowerment and gender equality.
+In our project evaluations and programme design, we integrate results frameworks that include gender-disaggregated indicators, ideally with intersectional approaches, to monitor and measure the results achieved in women’s empowerment and gender equality.

 System strengthening: the sustainable way forward